-If your nails are white naturally, it might be an important sign of liver problem.
-It can also be signal of hepatitis, which you have to be careful about.
+If your nails are white naturally, it might be an important sign of a liver problem.
+It can also be a signal of hepatitis, which you have to be careful about.

 Blue nails are not often seen.
-But bluish nails is a strong indicator of lack of oxygen your body needs to get.
-It can also refer to lung problem, which is commonly emphysema and also heart problems.
+But bluish nail is a strong indicator of lack of oxygen your body needs to get.
+It can also refer to the lung problem, which is commonly emphysema and also heart problems.

 Rippled nails are an early sign of psoriasis and inflammatory arthritis.
-If your skin underneath your nails are reddish brown, you might be suffering from of of these diseases.
+If your skin underneath your nails is reddish-brown, you might be suffering from of these diseases.

 Cracked or split nails

 If your nails are dry, they tend to get split.
 Cracked or split nails are often an important sign of thyroid disease.
 If your nails are yellowish you might be suffering from fungal infection.